 Choosing a wedding photographer is a very stressful decision for a young couple, because if the photographer screws up there is no second chance to recreate the event - not to mention the thousands of dollars wasted.

 When my wife and I got engaged, we were in the same boat as many couples - we had no idea how to choose a wedding photographer.
 None of our friends were married yet, so we didn't have any personal recommendations to rely on.

-We ended up finding a list of candidates through Google (see SEO for Photographers) and walking through a wedding show at a local expr.
-We met with several candidates, and ended up selecting one whose photo style we liked and who seemed like a nice guy.
+We ended up finding a list of candidates through Google (see SEO for Photographers) and walking through a wedding show at a local expo.
+We met with several candidates and ended up selecting one whose photo style we liked and who seemed like a nice guy.
 His name was Tom.

 There was nothing I could do at this point but pray.
 I told my wife's bride's maid that he was pulling into the parking lot now.
 Yes, I lied to her, so she would tell my fiancée that everything was ok.
 No point in both of us worrying.

 He made it in time and was shooting pictures when my fiancée started her walk down the aisle.
 He was no problem during the ceremony or at the reception.
 But afterwards was a different story.

 The Wedding Book